-sshfs will give read: Connection reset by peer this error whenever ssh refuses a request.
-Try the parameters that you gave to sshfs with just ssh first.
-Having the wrong port number, user, lacking an the correct identity file for your host can cause this error.
+sshfs will give the error read: Connection reset by peer whenever ssh refuses a request.
+To debug this issue, try the parameters that you gave to sshfs with just ssh first.
+Having the wrong port number, user, lacking the correct identity file for your host are common problems that can cause this error.

 Host myserver HostName 192.168.1.3 IdentityFile /home/myuser/.ssh/id_myserver Port 2222 User myuser

 Note that the config does not evaluate ~, so a full path will need to be specified for IdentityFile.